Deposit Returns

 What Is It?

-• The landlord does not return the deposit and/or a full and specific statement explaining the reasons for withholding any portion of the deposit within 21 days after the renter moves out
+- The landlord does not return the deposit and/or a full and specific statement explaining the reasons for withholding any portion of the deposit and any documentation required by RCW 59.18.280 within 30 days after the renter moves out

 SDCI can issue citations or notices of violation to landlords who do not return the deposit under these circumstances.